srikanta98/product-analysis/README.md

 ### `build run npm`

 Builds the app for production to the `build` folder.....\
--it correctly bundles react and react is really cool to work with.
+- it correctly bundles react and react is really cool to work with.

--The best project of my assignment!
+- The best project of my assignment!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.